 We must now return to Gundamuc, where we last left the detachment under its wounded commander, General Sale.
 The troops took their departure from that place on the 11th of November, under circumstances sufficiently inauspicious and alarming.
 The irregulars, which formed part of the force, deserted in numbers, and a rising of all the surrounding Khails showed them but too plainly that opposition had not ceased.
 Gradually, as they advanced, thousands of the exasperated natives arose, enclosing our forces on all sides.
 Colonel Dennie commanded the rear-guard.
-On approaching the level country he commenced a manœuvre, with a view of drawing them into action in the plain-simulating a retreat, but still keeping his men together.
-The plan succeeded: and the insurgents pursuing (as they imagined) a flying enemy into the open plain, Colonel Dennie "now directed a combined charge, which was instantaneous and overpowering.
-Bringing their right shoulders forward, they swept the plain, and bore down all opposition."
-The rout was complete; and no enemy appearing during the remainder of their march, they reached Jellalabad without further molestation.
-Immediately they commenced putting the town into a state of defence, but were so annoyed by the repeated assaults of marauders, that they were obliged to make numerous sorties to disperse them.
+On approaching the level country he commenced a manœuvre,

-[•] Of these were several officers who were made prisoners, one of whom was General Elphinstone, who not long after died of his wounds.
+• Of these were several officers who were made prisoners, one of whom was General Elphinstone, who not long after died of his wounds.
 Many ladies of officers too, who, with their children, were most injudiciously permitted to accompany their husbands, fell into the enemy's hands, having been delivered to Akbar Khan under promise of his protection.